vishnuak1989/Python-Challenges/Readme.txt

 https://github.com/zhiwehu/Python-programming-exercises/blob/master/100%2B%20Python%20challenging%20programming%20exercises.txt
 I have completed a couple of questions and have listed the questions below.
 The solutions are uploaded as .py files with the same name is the question.
 For example.
-Solution for Question 6 is Q6.py The questions are available at the a
+Solution for Question 6 is Q6.py Question 6,7,8,18,19,20,21,22
+These question are of Level 3 in the original challenges list.